stormqloud/kazoo-tgbbok/README.md

 Kazoo is so large that it's easy to forget what you already learned about Kazoo.

 Remember, "You don't know, what you don't know".
-(TM some person before lawyers and coryright existed)
+(TM some person before lawyers and Coryright existed)

 If you are just starting Kazoo or wanting to install for the first time... https://github.com/stormqloud/kazoo-tgbbok/blob/master/install.md

 If you are a new user, play with the single sever ISO.
 Install it multiple times.

 If you are lost, you should call/email the 2600hz folks.
 They wrote the software and know it really well!!
-2600hz offers a manged hosted platform.
+2600hz offers a managed hosted platform.

 For programmers/admin/techs and others that are trying to justify their jobs by doing themselves what 2600hz can already do better, you might find some useful things here.